benedictau1993/spotify_recommendation_engine/README.md

 ## Project scope

-There are five sections in our project:
+There are four sections in our project:

 #### 1. **Data acquisition.**